gedge-platform/gs-linkgw/README.md

 # gs-linkgw
 This repository includes open sources of gs-link for connection between other clusters and cooperation works in gedge-platform

+1. PoC of migration
-Also, this repository has test code for migration from opensource https://github.com/qzysw123456/kubernetes-pod-migration
+this repository has test code for migration from opensource https://github.com/qzysw123456/kubernetes-pod-migration